LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Introduction

-Specifically, we address the following research questions. \begin{itemize} \item \textit{RQ1: How does \ourapproach~perform for test suite minimization under different configurations?} \ourapproach~achieved high \textit{FDR} results (an overall average \textit{FDR} of $0.80$ across configurations) for a $50\%$ minimization budget (i.e., the percentage of test cases retained in the minimized test suite).
-The best configuration of \ourapproach~was UniXcoder using Cosine similarity when considering both effectiveness ($0.84$ \textit{FDR} on average) and efficiency ($26$ minutes on average), which also achieved a greater time saving rate (an average \textit{TSR} of $40.38\%$).
+Specifically, we address the following research questions. \begin{itemize} \item \textit{RQ1: How does \ourapproach~perform for test suite minimization under different configurations?} \ourapproach~achieves high \textit{FDR} results (an overall average \textit{FDR} of $0.79$ across configurations) for a $50\%$ minimization budget (i.e., the percentage of test cases retained in the minimized test suite).
+The best configuration of \ourapproach~is UniXcoder using Cosine similarity when considering both effectiveness ($0.84$ \textit{FDR} on average) and efficiency ($0.82$ min on average), which also achieves a greater time saving rate (an average \textit{TSR} of $41.72\%$).
+For the large project, $Closure$, UniXcoder using Cosine Similarity takes only $17.80$ min in terms of \textit{MT} and achieves an \textit{FDR} of $0.79$, while saving $52.55\%$ of testing time.

-\item \textit{RQ2: How does \ourapproach~compare to ATM?} The best configuration of \ourapproach~outperforms ATM by achieving significantly higher \textit{FDR} results ($0.84$ versus $0.81$, on average), and more importantly, running much faster than ATM ($26.73$ minutes versus $72.75$ minutes, on average), in terms of both preparation time (up to two orders of magnitude faster) and search time (one order of magnitude faster). \end{itemize}
+\item \textit{RQ2: How does \ourapproach~compare to ATM?} The best configuration of \ourapproach~outperforms ATM by achieving significantly better \textit{FDR} ($0.84$ versus $0.81$, on average), and more importantly, running much faster than ATM ($0.82$ min versus $4.06$ min, on average), in terms of both preparation time (up to two orders of magnitude faster) and search time (up to one order of magnitude faster).
+The latter is particularly important on typically large industrial systems and test suites where such differences practically matter. \end{itemize}

-To summarize, the contributions of this work are as follows: \begin{itemize} \item A more scalable black-box TSM approach that surpasses the state-of-the-art (SOTA) approaches with higher fault detection capability.
+To summarize, the contributions of this work are as follows: \begin{itemize} \item We propose a novel black-box TSM approach ({\ourapproach}) that relies, for the first time, on LLMs and two distance functions based on the generated embeddings.
+We investigate and conduct a comprehensive comparison among five recent language models with various model architectures, parameter sizes, inputs, and tasks used for pre-training.